Royal Lao Armed Forces: Laotian Armed Forces training Centres

-Six Laotian Armed Forces training Centres (Centres de Formation des Forces Armées Laotiénnes – CFFAR) were established jointly by the French and U.S. Operation Hotfoot mobile training team advisors at Khang Khay in Military Region 2 (MR 2), at Kilometer 17 (KM 17) and Kilometer 22 (KM 22) both located northeast of Vientiane on Route 13, and at Luang Prabang, Savannakhet and Pakse between July 1959 and March 1960, in order to provide basic infantry and Ranger training to both regular RLA and irregular SGU Laotian troops.
+Six Laotian Armed Forces training Centres or LAFTC (Centres de Formation des Forces Armées Laotiénnes – CFFAR) were established jointly by the French and U.S. Operation Hotfoot mobile training team advisors at Khang Khay in Military Region 2 (MR 2), at Kilometer 17 (KM 17) and Kilometer 22 (KM 22) both located northeast of Vientiane on Route 13, and at Luang Prabang, Savannakhet and Pakse between July 1959 and March 1960, in order to provide basic infantry and Ranger training to both regular RLA and irregular SGU Laotian troops.

 Combat Arms Training Centre

 In a concerted effort to enhance training of Laotian regular and irregular troops in-country, a Commando Training Centre was established in September 1968 at Dong Hene, in which company-size units from across Laos would rotate through the base during training stints, but the concept failed to catch imaginations and did not proceeded as expected.
 It was not until two years later that the concept of a national training centre was resurrected, in the form of the Combat Arms Training Centre or CATC (Centre d'Entraînement aux Armes de Combat – CEAC), officially established on September 1, 1970, at Phou Khao Khouay, a military base located 22 kilometers (13.67 miles) north of Vientiane and formerly used by the Directorate of National Coordination (DNC) in the early 1960s.
 Being larger than the Dong Hene centre, the facility also housed the RLA's Branch training schools, comprising the Infantry School (École d'Infanterie), the Commando School (École de Commandos), and the Artillery School (École d'Artillerie), and the new CATC was set to assume nationwide battalion-level training within two years, being initially envisioned as capable of handling simultaneously one commando company and two infantry battalions.